jeffreyziegler/openEnded/README.md

 **Citation:**

-If you use this software, please cite the original paper:
+If you use this software, please cite the original paper (<a href="https://osf.io/preprints/socarxiv/ztgpm " target="_blank">link</a> to most current version):

 ```bash
 @article{ziegler2020,